cpaulof/news-summary-llama3/README.md

 pip install -r requirements.txt python controller.py
 ```
+> **Note:** Create a python file on root directory called keys.py with the string variable API_KEY.
+You can get a key on https://newsapi.org/.

 ### New urls are fetched every few minutes and generation is made every few seconds when there is available unprocessed urls.